dindachyfr/BTS/readme.md

 {
     "status": "200",
     "result" [{result}],
-    "message": "a checklist has been successfully made" }
+    "message": "a checklist has been successfully removed" }
 ```